 - Analysis.
 GBDX, DigitalGlobe’s geospatial big data analytics platform, designed for detailed exploitation, analysis and creation of derived products.

 Esri customers who purchase an Imagery+Analytics subscription will have access to the entire DigitalGlobe global library.
-This includes current imagery, which is typically available within 48 hours of collection.
+This includes current imagery, which is typically available within 72 hours of collection.
 Areas of interest (AOIs) from the library can be selected with a minimum dimension of 1×1 km2 per area.
-For each area defined by the customer, only the selected portion of image intersected by the AOI will count against the km2 allotted by the subscription tier purchased.
+For each area defined by the customer, only the portion of each selected image collection dataset intersected by the AOI will count against the km2 allotted by the subscription tier purchased.

 The selected imagery is made available as a set of dynamic image services that provides access to the full range of multispectral, panchromatic and pan-sharpened images.
 All images are atmospherically corrected using DigitalGlobe’s AComp (Atmospheric Compensation) preprocessing algorithm.